 With restaurants located in nearly every pocket of Toronto, McDonald’s — for better or worse — is ubiquitous in the city.
 Although Torontonians may not give their existence a second thought, the origin story of this mega-chain is largely unknown.
 Just how did McDonald’s get its start in Toronto and where was the first eatery located?

-The year was 1969.
+The first McDonald’s opened in Toronto was in North York at 3777 Keele Street near LePage Court (just south of Finch Avenue) in May 1969.
 The Big Mac had just made its way onto the hamburger chain’s menu.
-It also saw the first Toronto franchise open in North York at 3777 Keele Street near LePage Court (just south of Finch Avenue).
-It was several decades into Toronto’s post-WWII suburban growth and a fast food boom was already underway.
+It was also several decades into Toronto’s post-WWII suburban growth and a fast food boom was already underway.

 The event came after a couple of other Canadian McDonald’s milestones.
 The first ever outlet in the country (and indeed, outside of the United States of America) opened in Richmond, British Columbia in 1967, spearheaded by future Keg founder George Tidball.
 The premiere franchise in Ontario (and Eastern Canada) opened its doors at 520 Oxford Street West in London.
 The date was November 11, 1968.
 The man in charge of that operation and growing McDonald’s in Canada was George Cohon.
 He opened another locale at 344 Queen Street East in Brampton in the same year, which was the first in the Greater Toronto Area.
 In 1971, Western and Eastern Canada operations merged to create McDonald’s Canada with Cohon at the helm.